What is toothpaste made of?

 Our personal choice is to stay away from toothpastes containing SLS, triclosan, polyethylene (microbeads) or pastes that have a high abrasive content.

-When it comes down to it, toothpaste isn’t all that important, we just need it to make brushing easier and more effective.
-We recommend making your own paste or choosing from organic, natural products that stick to what we know is safe.
+When it comes down to it, toothpaste isn’t the single most important factor to protect your teeth and gums.
+All in all we just need it to make brushing easier and more effective.

 Lists of types of toothpaste

-If there’s a particular type of toothpaste that your looking for, free of specific ingredients, check our list below.
+If there’s a particular type of toothpaste that you are looking for, free of or containing specific ingredients, check our list below.
 If you’ve got any of your own to recommend, be sure to let us know in the comments.

-Note that non-inclusion on a list does not imply inclusion by omission, we’ve simply listed a few products for each category that are known to exclude the ingredient in question.
+Note that non-inclusion on a list does not imply exclusion by omission, we’ve simply listed a few products for each category that are known to exclude/include the ingredient in question.

 Our all-round favourite: Redmond Earthpaste